Two sorts of miracles

 An example of a possible type i miracle would be the crossing of the river Jordan by the people of Israel:

 Now the Jordan is at flood stage all during harvest.
 Yet as soon as the priests who carried the ark reached the Jordan and their feet touched the water's edge, the water from upstream stopped flowing.
 It piled up in a heap a great distance away, at a town called Adam in the vicinity of Zarethan, while the water flowing down to the Sea of the Arabah (the Salt Sea) was completely cut off.
 So the people crossed over opposite Jericho.
-(Joshua 3:15,16)
+(Josh.
+3:15,16)

 Colin Humphreys, Cambridge professor of material science, has studied this miracle in great detail and notes that the text supplies a number of unusual clues, including the fact that the water was blocked up a great distance away at a particular town.
 He has identified this with a location where the Jordan has been known to temporarily dam up when strong earthquakes cause mudslides (most recently in 1927).
 For many scientists, the fact that God is working through natural processes makes the miracle more palatable.
 Writes Reijer Hooykaas,